Faculty Development

 - Offer a variety of venues to assist faculty with enhancing their educational contributions.

-- Promote the recognition of faculty educational contributions through faculty development.
+- Promote the recognition of faculty educational contributions.

 - Assist with the design, implementation and evaluation of the Resident-As-Teacher program.

-- Participate in the design, implementation and evaluation of Tufts School of Medicine’s Student-As-Teacher (SAT) Program.
+- Participate in the design, implementation and evaluation of TUSM’s Student-As-Teacher (SAT) Program.

-- Create a collegial faculty/resident/student forum around Tufts School of Medicine’s teaching and learning practices.
+- Create a collegial forum around TUSM’s teaching and learning practices for faculty, residents, and students.

 - Promote the train-the-trainers model through efforts by involving faculty as peer trainers.